wacn/trustcenter/trustcenter/privacy-homepage-en.md

                      <label>
                      We set and adhere to stringent privacy standards
                      </label>
-                     <p>Privacy protections in Azure and Office 365 are grounded in <a class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/" target="_self">Microsoft Azure Operated by 21Vianet Privacy Statement</a> and <a class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/" target="_self">Office 365 Operated by 21Vianet Privacy Statement</a>, and the underlying technology that is licensed to 21Vianet is developed using the Security Development Lifecycle (which includes addressing privacy requirements in the process of developing software).
+                     <p>Privacy protections in Azure, Office 365 and Power BI are grounded in <a class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/" target="_self">Microsoft Azure Operated by 21Vianet Privacy Statement</a> and <a class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/" target="_self">Office 365 Operated by 21Vianet Privacy Statement</a>, and the underlying technology that is licensed to 21Vianet is developed using the Security Development Lifecycle (which includes addressing privacy requirements in the process of developing software).
                      </p>
                      <p>We then back those protections with strong contractual commitments to safeguard Customer Data in<a class="mscom-link" href="https://www.azure.cn/support/legal/subscription-agreement" target="_self">21Vianet Online Services Standard Agreement for Microsoft Azure</a> and <a class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-AgreeWebDir" target="_self">21Vianet Online Services Standard Agreement for Office 365</a>.
                      </p>